MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailflowStatusReport.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-MailflowStatusReport to return the message counts for a specific date range organized by the final disposition of the message.
+Use the Get-MailflowStatusReport cmdlet to return the message counts for a specific date range organized by the final disposition of the message.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).